-The Secret Power of The Lucky Numbers
+The Secret Power of the Lucky Numbers

-1. It all Began with Judas
+It All Began with Judas

 It is believed that Judas, the man who betrayed Jesus, was the last person to sit down at the Last Supper.
 He was the 13th person at the table.

-2. Loki, the Uninvited God
+Loki, the Uninvited God

 According to Norse legend, there were 12 gods seated for a banquet when Loki crashed their party.
 Loki went on to kill one of the other gods, and the result was the event called Ragnarok where bunches of other gods were killed too.

-3. Cain Killed Abel on the 13th
+Cain Killed Abel on the 13th

-4. Apollo 13 Mission Failed
+Apollo 13 Mission Failed

 Although all the astronauts on board Apollo 13 did come home safely, the mission was to get them to the moon.
 As we all know, the oxygen tank exploded, and it was uncertain if the astronauts would survive, and frankly, that’s enough for me to be wary of both space travel (back then anyway) and the number 13!
 Oh, did I mention it was the only unsuccessful moon mission?

 13th Card = Death

 Although 13 has had a bad reputation, maybe it’s all coincidental?
 13 has some very positive associations with it.
-The United States holds 13 to be a significant number: 13 colonies, 13 stars on the original flag, 13 stripes on the current flag, and the dollar bill is riddled with 13 being symbolized.
+The United States holds 13 to be a significant number: 13 colonies, 13 stars on the original flag, 13 stripes on the current flag, and the dollar bill is riddled with 13 symbolized.

 “He who understands the number 13 will be given power and dominion.
 It is a number of upheaval and destruction; a symbol of power which, if wrongly used, will wreak havoc and destruction upon itself.”
-According to a resource we have found:

-Cancer is the fourth (1+3) sign of the zodiac, and it rules the continent of Africa, its inhabitants, and people the world over of African descent.
-The Moon rules Cancer, and is therefore the cosmic ruler of all African people.
+“Cancer is the fourth (1+3) sign of the zodiac, and it rules the continent of Africa, its inhabitants, and people the world over of African descent.
+The Moon rules Cancer and is therefore the cosmic ruler of all African people.
 The average celestial motion of the Moon is 13° per day, and 13 weeks is the time it takes the Earth to travel from the equinoxes to the solstices.
 For example, it takes the Earth 13 weeks to travel from the first day of spring (March 20th) to the first day of summer (June 21st); 13 weeks from the first day of summer to the first day of fall (Sept.
 23rd); 13 weeks from the first day of fall to the first day of winter (Dec.
-21st); and it takes the Earth 13 weeks to travel from the first day of winter to the first day of spring…
+21st); and it takes the Earth 13 weeks to travel from the first day of winter to the first day of spring…”

 It’s fascinating when you research the number 13 and how it has gotten both positive and negative views.
 I guess it all comes down to what you chose to believe.
 Hell, you could say phooey on the whole thing and view 13 as being a simple number.